wearehearken/pym.js/README.md

 Test the project
 ----------------

-We have introduced unit testing for pym after the 1.0.0 release.
-Using a combination of [karma](https://karma-runner.github.io/1.0/index.html), [jasmine](http://jasmine.github.io/2.4/introduction.html) and [saucelabs](https://saucelabs.com/) to improve our browser coverage (Saucelabs provides a nice [free tier solution for opensource projects](https://saucelabs.com/open-source))
+We have introduced unit testing for Pym.js starting with the 1.0.0 release.
+The Pym.js testing suite uses a combination of [Karma](https://karma-runner.github.io/1.0/index.html), [Jasmine](http://jasmine.github.io/2.4/introduction.html) and [Sauce Labs](https://saucelabs.com/) to improve our browser coverage (Sauce Labs provides a nice [free tier solution for opensource projects](https://saucelabs.com/open-source))

 ### Test against your local browsers

-*Requires chrome and firefox installed on your machine*
+*Requires Chrome and Firefox installed on your machine*

 In order to run unit tests each time a change is detected, run: